 But “Freedom Isn’t Free!”
 That phrase from a popular song highlights the fact that freedom has often been won at high cost on battlefields.
 That is true, but there is also another sense in which freedom isn’t free.
 When we exercise the freedom to indulge in self-destructive behavior, we can be sure that we will pay a price.
 Viewing pornographic material can affect personal relationships and can become addictive.
 A friend of mine lost his job and his wife and his place as a respected member of the community as a result of his addiction to pornography.
 Gambling is equally dangerous, as are mood-altering drugs.
 The breakdown of marriage in our society has put millions of children at risk.

-“The point is that the (person) who sins does not do what he likes; he does what sin likes” (Barclay).
 Jesus puts it this way: “Everyone who commits sin is the bondservant to sin.”
 We know that Jesus is right, but are loath to admit it.
 We no longer want to believe in sin.
 We want to believe only in freedom—but “Freedom Isn’t Free!”
 There is a price to be paid if we are to be truly free.
 Jesus paid that price for us on the cross, but his gift of freedom cannot help us unless we accept it.
 Furthermore, Jesus warns us that sin binds us in a state of slavery.
 We must cast off our sinful ways if we are to be truly free.

 “A bondservant doesn’t live in the house forever.
 A son remains forever” (v.
 35).
 Hearing these words, Jewish minds would turn immediately to the story of Ishmael (Abraham’s son by his wife’s slave, Hagar) and Isaac (Abraham’s son by his wife, Sarah).
 Even though God had promised Abraham and Sarah descendants as numerous as the stars (Genesis 15:5), Sarah became distressed at her barrenness and encouraged Abraham to go in to her slave-girl, Hagar, so that she might bear him a son (Genesis 16:2).
 Abraham did so, and Hagar bore Ishmael—but Hagar could not conceal her contempt for barren Sarah, and so there was trouble in Abraham’s house (Genesis 16:4).